-- 1 For priority groups 3, 4, 5, 7, and 8 a copy of the certificate of the child's Christian Baptism or other Christian naming or Dedication ceremony from the Church of England or other Christian churches must be included with the Supplementary Information Form (available from the school website or the school office) and returned to the school; application must also be made to the Local Authority.
-For priority 6 a copy of the Supplementary Information Form must be returned to the school, as well as application being made to the Local Authority. - For the purposes of these admission arrangements 'other Christian church' means a church which is Designated under the Ecumenical Relations Measure 2018, nationally by the Archbishops of Canterbury and York, or locally by the diocesan bishop, or which is a member of Churches Together in England or affiliated to the Evangelical Alliance or a Partner Church of Affinity.
+- 1 For priority groups 3, 4, 5, 7, and 8 a copy of the certificate of the child's Christian Baptism or other Christian naming or Dedication ceremony from the Church of England or other Christian churches must be included with a Supplementary Information Form (available from the school website or the school office) which must be signed by the Vicar/Church Leader to confirm attendance for the required number of times and returned to the school by 8 January 2024; application must also be made to the Local Authority.
+For priority 6 a copy of the Supplementary Information Form signed by the Vicar/Church Leader to confirm attendance for the required number of times must be returned to the school, as well as application being made to the Local Authority. - For the purposes of these admission arrangements 'other Christian church' means a church which is Designated under the Ecumenical Relations Measure 2018, nationally by the Archbishops of Canterbury and York, or locally by the diocesan bishop, or which is a member of Churches Together in England or affiliated to the Evangelical Alliance or a Partner Church of Affinity.
 The list of nationally Designated churches can be found at: